jacoblapworth/akahu-sdk-swift/src/react/datepicker.md

 ### Standard

-To get a standard Datepicker running you should record the selected date in state by using the required onSelectDate callback.
-This prop will pass in the new selected date that can be recorded in state.
+To build a standard Datepicker, you should record the selected date in state by using the required `onSelectDate` callback.
+This prop will pass in the new selected date that can be recorded.

 ```
    const XUIDatePicker = require('./datepicker').default;